Duchoang1123/Duchoang1123/README.md

 ## Projects

 1. **Project 1:** Collecting Credit-card purchase data and Analysize the consumption pattern
+2. **Project 2:** Part-time workers in Japan, Freelancers, and Full-time workers | Some insights into the Japanese work system
 <!--
 3. **Project 2:**
 4. **Project 3:**